HPCarey/pt-booking/TESTING.md

 **Add booking form page**

 * An attribute error for using "placeholder" with date input.
 The source of this error was in the forms.py date widget.
 I simply removed the placeholder attribute.
 * The end tag error and unlcosed element were related.
-The both errors were dealt with upon locating the unclosed div and closing it.
+Both errors were dealt with upon locating the unclosed div and closing it.

     ![booking-page](static/readme/testing/code-validation/booking_form_validator_errors.JPG)